 Poor digital business support

 The function of a software system is to support business.
 Some systems do the job better than others.
 By definition, a functional system will meet the needs of business.
 But it doesn’t bode well if your business is stacking up on overtime to meet the needs of your system.
-There are multiple drivers that explain why a business might consider modernisation.
-The starting point in every case is a systematic analysis of the legacy components in the system (see System Assessment).
+There are multiple drivers that explain why a business might consider technology modernisation.
+The starting point in every case is a systematic analysis of the legacy components in the system (see Legacy Systems Assessment).

 Data means digital

 Digital business is reliant on supplying customers with huge volumes of data and in multiple formats.
 Customers require immediate, online and personalised access to data.
 That means self-care zones, customer portals and 24/7 service.
 As well as providing omnichannel capabilities, digital business also needs to collect and store as much information as possible.
-As we’ve already learned in Legacy Systems Modernisation, the key to resolving issues with a non-agile system is to properly identify the friction points and work from there.
+As we’ve already learned in Legacy Systems Modernisation, the key to resolving issues with a non-agile system is to identify the friction points and work from there.
 Because a legacy system is typically business-critical, the essential data needed is usually entirely available.
 The problem is this information is often:

 - Stored in an impractical format (file interface vs. REST or GraphQL)